mkamedula/bots_and_us_solutions/README.md

 ## Installation procedure:

-To install the program - minimum CMake 3.21:
+To install the program - minimum CMake 3.21, gcc 10:

 * make sure the libpng is installed on the systems:
   * sudo apt-get install libpng-dev